 The Universitas 21 Ranking is the only one in the world to assess national higher education systems, and meets a longstanding need to shift discussion from the ranking of the world's best universities, to the best overall systems in each country.
 The assessment criteria are in four areas - resources, environment, connectivity and output.
 Each system receives places from 1 until 100 for each of the four criteria, after which is created an overall position for these four areas.
-The newest available ranking of 2016 is:
+The best 10 educational systems in 2018 are:

 The rating continues until 100th position, but we decided to share with you only the first ten positions in the world in order to show you that the Dutch higher education system is among the best 10 in the world.
-It scores on the 7th position already few consequitive years.
-Holland received 11th position for resources (volume of governmental and private investitions in the education), 5th position for environment (clarity of the governmental policy and use of resources for education), 6th position for connectivity (quantity of international students and scientific articles in international magazines) and 8th position for outcomes (career perspectives of students, graduated in the country).
+It scores in the top 10 already few consequitive years.
+The Netherlands received 11th position for resources (volume of governmental and private investitions in the education), 9th position for environment (clarity of the governmental policy and use of resources for education), 4th position for connectivity (quantity of international students and scientific articles in international magazines) and 8th position for outcomes (career perspectives of students, graduated in the country).

 See how Dutch universities of applied sciences score HERE.

 See how Dutch research universities score HERE.